-The Insurance sector risk score (ranging from 0 to 15) is a key factor in the operating environment component score.
+The Financial Institutions sector risk score (ranging from 0 to 15) is a key factor in the operating environment component score.
 The core of the GCR Ratings Framework is based on GCR’s opinion that an entity’s operating environment largely frames its creditworthiness.
 As a result, the operating environment analysis anchors the underlying risk score for the GCR rating methodology.

 GCR invites comment on the draft criteria presented and welcomes comments which may be sent to RFC@GCRratings.com, prior to the closing of the comment period on the 10th of July 2020.
 GCR will continue to support all ratings on existing methodologies until the new criteria is adopted.

 GCR combines elements of the country risk and sectoral risk analysis, blended across countries for entities operating across multiple jurisdictions, to anchor an insurer to its current operating conditions.

 The Ghanaian financial institutions sector risk score of ‘2.5’ is restrained by the unquantified ramifications of the on-going COVID-19 pandemic and lower commodity prices, which pose major risks to the banking industry’s operations and performance.
 Ghanaian banks face asset quality deterioration linked to high exposure to oil and gas sectors as a result of low but increasing oil prices.